 Embeddings

 With adapters, we support dynamically adding, loading, and deleting of Embeddings.
 This section will give you an overview of these features.
+A toy example is illustrated in this notebook.

 Adding and Deleting Embeddings